Rajat-Singh-Saini/Basic-RAG-Application/README.md

 # Basic-RAG-Application
-This is a working basic RAG application for anyone to download and use.
+This is a basic working RAG application for anyone to download and use.
+Author: Rajat Singh Saini